neha13rana/Document-Processing-System/README.md

 # Document Processing System

 The **Document Processing System** is a Python-based project designed to process PDF documents by detecting layout elements, extracting text, and generating structured outputs.
-It is tailored for use cases such as invoice processing, research paper analysis, and document digitization.
+It is tailored for use cases such as research paper analysis, and document digitization.

 ## Features